Andy-ABTec/shop-vac-controller/README.md

 The turn-off delay is the same for both the power tool and the remote fob, and can easily be adjusted between 3s and 30s with a preset potentiometer, this allows time for the wood chips and sawdust to be cleared from the vacuum hose.

-It should be noted that if the vacuum is initiated by the mains-powered tool turning on it can only be turned off by stopping the tool and, in a similar way, if initiated by the remote fob it can only be turned off by the remote fob.
+It should be noted that if the vacuum is initiated by the mains-powered tool turning on, it can only be turned off by stopping the tool, and, in a similar way, if initiated by the remote fob it can only be turned off by the remote fob.

 The vacuum power circuit should include a suitable fuse.